Site icon Gadgetslogs

 How much more powerful is the PlayStation 5 Pro compared to the PS5?

-The PlayStation 5 Pro is rumored to have a 67% more powerful GPU, which would allow for improved ray tracing, better 4K performance, and potential 8K gaming.
+The PlayStation 5 Pro is rumored to have a 67% more powerful GPU, allowing for improved ray tracing, better 4K performance, and potential 8K gaming.

 Is the PS5 Pro’s design different from the PS5?